rvicedomini/muset/README.md

 COMMANDS
-  diff    - difference between two sorted k-mer matrices fasta   - output a k-mer matrix in FASTA format filter  - filter a k-mer matrix by selecting k-mers that are potentially differential merge   - merge two input sorted k-mer matrices reverse - reverse complement k-mers in a matrix
+  diff    - difference between two sorted k-mer matrices fasta   - output a k-mer matrix in FASTA format fafmt   - filter a FASTA file by length and write sequences in single lines filter  - filter a k-mer matrix by selecting k-mers that are potentially differential merge   - merge two input sorted k-mer matrices reverse - reverse complement k-mers in a matrix